Vol:II Theory • Research by Design

 Is not a game an act that already inheres its own purpose, through the act of play, or playing in itself?
 The purpose of playing is the play itself.
 It follows accepted rules that serve to dedicate oneself to the uninhibited flow of actions and thoughts in the passing of time, or within an activity of the as if, and still fulfills its purpose in the idea of the game that implies competition: "He or she who enters a veritable game, does ultimately really want to succeed with their own activities."

 Scheuerl: Theorien des Spiels.
 Quoted from: Jäger: Schnittmuster-Strategie: p.
 457: "Wer sich auf ein wirkliches Spiel einläßt, der will doch mit seinen Tätigkeiten auch etwas gelingen lassen".

-A first version of the text was presented as lecture in the frame of the conference Nordic Urban and Housing Research Conference (NSBB) 2014, Track 3: Communities, Participation and Negotiations.
+The article is based on the lecture in the frame of the conference Nordic Urban and Housing Research Conference (NSBB) 2014, Track 3: Communities, Participation and Negotiations.

 - Theodor Adorno: Ästhetische Theorie.
 Frankfurt, 1970.